neilcode/prime_calc/README.md

 Once I had a brute force approach working, I set out to research other ways to test primality.
 I came across a simple [formula](https://primes.utm.edu/notes/faq/six.html) for testing primality.
 This formula, also known as the "6k plus/minus 1" is fast and it works for all prime numbers from 5 to at least 100,000 or so.
 I also came across another interesting formula, [Fermat's Little Theorem](https://en.wikipedia.org/wiki/Primality_test#Fermat_primality_test).

-I wanted to test all 3 of these solutions implemented in Ruby.
-I wrote each formula as a Ruby class and ran a benchmark.
-These are the results of running each formula on my machine:
+I wanted to test all 3 of these solutions.
+Each formula was implemented as a separate class.
+These are the results of running each formula on my machine with Ruby's Benchmark:

 ```
 Testing SixK: